moneta-rb/moneta/README.md

 ### ToyStore ORM

-If you want something more advanced, use John Nunemaker's [ToyStore](https://github.com/jnunemaker/toystore) which works together with Moneta.
+If you want something more advanced to handle your objects and relations, use John Nunemaker's [ToyStore](https://github.com/jnunemaker/toystore) which works together with Moneta.
 Assuming that `Person` is a `ToyStore::Object` you can add persistence using Moneta as follows: